 Root Canal Treatment in Surrey, BC

 At Living Water Dentistry, we are committed to preserving your natural teeth by restoring severely damaged or infected ones, rather than extracting them.
 We perform emergency Root Canals, Root Canal Retreatment, and Apicoectomies, as well as treat dental traumas such as toothaches, tooth fractures, or avulsion (knocked-out tooth).
-Utilizing advanced tools and diagnostic procedures in Surrey, we will identify the cause of your pain and discomfort, ensuring a speedy recovery back to normalcy!
+Utilizing advanced tools and diagnostic procedures, we provide root canal treatment in Surrey.
+Our team will identify the cause of your pain and discomfort, ensuring a speedy recovery back to normalcy!

 A woman comfortably undergoing root canal treatment while sitting in a dental treatment chair under the care of a dentist.